romanov/Refresher/README.md

 4. The update script will start your app again.

 ## Requirements
-PowerShell Core on target machine (> 7.2.4) https://docs.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.2
+PowerShell Core on target machine (> 7.2) https://docs.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.2

 First start of your app via `nohup dotnet app.dll > /dev/null 2>&1 &`

 Correct user rights for the main app and the folders.

+## Why PowerShell intead of some custom daemon
+1. PowerShell is available on all platforms.
+2. Your app generates and starts the update process.
+3. No overhead for additional process.

 ## Future
-- [ ] Fully functional background service
+- [ ] Fully functional background service with manifest files
 - [ ] PowerShell checks for errors
 - [ ] Function to create minimal updates